dirkblack/blog/README.md

 ## Customization

-Change the blog layout file in the blog config file.
+Change the blog layout file in the blog config file.git

 ###### Step 2
 You'll want to update your `composer.json` with your required namespace and other details - you can do this by running